 Thus, if a jack with an inadequate connector is used (like a TRS connector), the headphone doesn’t receive the complete set of signals to do the CMR.
 Hence, the whole audio connection becomes unbalanced.

-Ans: 3.5mm TRS jack
+Answer: 3.5mm TRS jack

-Ans: 3.5mm TRS jack (Bonus Qns: Is this a balanced cable?)
+Answer: 3.5mm TRS jack (Bonus Qns: Is this a balanced cable?)

-Ans: 2.5mm TRS jack that can carry balanced signals
+Answer: 2.5mm TRS jack that can carry balanced signals

 Do you see that the FiiO Q5 had two outputs?
-One with a headphone logo, another with “BAL” sign.
+One with a headphone logo, another with a “BAL” sign.
 Do you understand what that means?

-Lastly, another practice question.
+Lastly, another practice question:

 See if you can read the “Headphone Output” specifications of the Sony TA-ZH1ES and understand what they mean.